The Home Loan Game (how it actually works)

 I thought that too in the beginning.

-A game of asking your loan officer "what if I do this" or "what if I do that" questions.
+A game of asking your loan officer "what if" questions.

 Questions like: